 Mark Terry, PhD, is a Contract Faculty member at York University, Toronto, and Wilfrid Laurier University in Waterloo, Ontario.
 He teaches courses on ecocinema, geomedia, environmental communication, and film history.
+He is also a distinguished Fellow of the Royal Society of Canada and an invested member of the Order of Vaughan.

 He has addressed world leaders and delegates in conjunction with the United Nations Framework Convention on Climate Change at COP15 following screenings of his films, ‘The Antarctica Challenge – A Global Warning’ in 2009 and ‘The Polar Explorer’ in 2010.
 He also sat down with policymakers to draft new rising sea level policy: Enhanced Action on Adaptation: Section II, Subsection 25 of the Cancun Accord.
 Recently, Dr. Terry created a GIS map pinning videos created by youth 18 to 30 that focus on environmental issues around the world.
 The project is called the Youth Climate Report.